olefriis/simplepvr/README.md

 You need Ruby 1.9.2 or newer (1.9.0 or newer is probably enough).

-Dump this source somewhere, and run
+Dump this source somewhere, go to the ruby directory, and run

         gem install bundler
         bundle install